-The portfolio contains a second program, IBP-1016, for the treatment of gastroschisis, a rare and severe disease in infants.
+The portfolio also contains a IBP-1016, for the treatment of gastroschisis, a rare and severe disease in infants, IBP-1118 for the prevention of ROP (retinopathy of prematurity), a growing and serious condition that can lead to blindness among prematurely born children, and IBP-1122 to prevent antibiotic resistant hospital acquired infections.
 By developing these drugs, IBT has the potential to fulfill medical needs where there are currently no treatment therapies available.

-The FDA and the European Commission have granted IBT Orphan Drug Designation, and the FDA have granted "Rare Pediatric Disease" Designation for IBP-9414 for the prevention of NEC.
+The FDA and the European Commission have granted IBT Orphan Drug Designation, and the FDA has granted "Rare Pediatric Disease" Designation for IBP-9414 for the prevention of NEC.

-SIGNIFICANT EVENTS DURING 2020
+SIGNIFICANT EVENTS DURING 2022